Chapter 1: The Battle of Five Armies

 But the dwarf said nothing more.
 He just grabbed him by the arm and set off.
 Bilbo stumbled along.
 It was all he could do to keep up, much less demand answers to his questions.
 Every breath was a struggle.

 They were still boxed in by uneven ground, picking a path through the bodies and wreckage, but it was clear that they were headed towards the mountain.
 As they drew close, the first signs of life began to appear: there were voices in the distance, carried by the wind along with plumes of black smoke, and though night had fallen, Bilbo could see an eerie red glow in the distance.
 Acrid, sickly smoke burned his nostrils.

 Then they were standing atop the last of the rocky slopes, the mountain entirely visible at last.
-Spread out before them were the scorched plains where the fiercest fighting had taken place, and where the victorious armies were now camped.
+Spread out before them were the scorched plains where the fiercest fighting had taken place, and where the victorious armies now camped.

 "Is there time?"
 Bofur asked.

 They pressed on.
 Faces passed in a blur, elves and dwarves and men alike.
 He thought he recognized some of them, but the torchlight made everything look strange and savage.
 Above the clamor of voices there was the crackling of the fires and the howl of the storm.